Skip to Main Content Back to Top Let's Talk

 Insurance Sales Agent

 Sales agents contact businesses and individuals to offer various types of insurance.
 Although you can become a sales agent with a high school diploma, many successful sales agents have a bachelor’s degree.
 An insurance sales agent receives some on-the-job training and must also be licensed by the state to sell policies as an insurance professional.
-Median income: $52,180.
+The 2023 median income is $59,080.

 Underwriter

 Underwriters evaluate policy applications to decide whether a risk should be insured, and on what terms.
 Most have a bachelor’s degree, although it is possible to become an underwriter with suitable insurance experience.
-Underwriters must also study for professional certification exams in order to advance to management or senior underwriting positions.
-Median income: $71,790.
+Underwriters must also study for professional certification exams to advance to management or senior underwriting positions.
+An underwriter’s median income is $77,860.

 Insurance Adjuster